cyverse-archive/DE/services/Donkey/doc/endpoints/filesystem/search.md

 __NOT IMPLEMENTED YET__

-For clients with administrative privileges, Donkey provides additional endpoints for performing search requests as a specific user and controlling the indexer.
+For clients with administrative privileges, Terrain provides additional endpoints for performing search requests as a specific user and controlling the indexer.

 ## Search Requests by Proxy